narula2000/tmux-session/README.md

 # Tmux Session
-CLI written in rust to crate tmux session.
+CLI written in rust to create tmux session.